 Claim and update your Google My Business Profile

 The first thing you should do is claim and update your Google My Business Profile.
-Though this might sound obvious, it’s estimated that around 44% of businesses have not claimed their My Business profile.
+Though this might sound obvious, it’s estimated that around 44% of businesses have not claimed their Google My Business profile.
 Remember, Google’s algorithm is meant to favor businesses that look trustworthy.
 Part of this is your business having accurate information available online.

 Once your profile is claimed, you can make changes to make it easier for customers to discover your business.
 Add high-resolution images, correct contact information, accurate hours of operation, and news and offers.
 This will help your business look more trustworthy both to customers and Google’s search algorithm.